COLD PASTA SALAD BAR for 2nd Sunday Dinner – Aug ’16

 This month I was was wondering WHAT in the world I was going to make for our 2nd Sunday Open House dinner for the neighborhood.

 My son Dallin and new daughter-in-law Brooke were going to be married just THREE days before, and I was over that reception since Brookes family is from out of state.

 THANK YOU my amazing daughters – which includes my daughters and daughters-in-law = Tawni, Danitra, Ashley and Delsi, as well as my sons Derek and Devin and of course my handsome hubby Stan who is AMAZING to pull all of it together.
-Of course my sister Jody who has been there for ALL of these and I don’t know what we’d do without her!
 And to the many other angels who contributed and stepped up in countless ways this month!

 Anyway, back to my dinner.